 Since 1997, household water consumption in Zaragoza has gone down from 150 litres to 96 litres per person a day today.

 Singapore faces similar challenges to these cities: sustained urban growth, limited space, water pollution threats, increasing drought and resulting water scarcity and insecurity.
 Just like these cities, Singapore needs to find its own solutions to tackle its water risks.

 As these cases show, tariffs play an important part in signalling the value of water to its users.
 They draw attention to its scarcity and encourage conservation.

 However, they work best if coupled with other measures: protecting water resources, investing in infrastructure, and teaming up with people, creating awareness about water conservation measures and inviting society to participate.

 In the end, prices are just one further tool to signal a simple truth: Water is precious.
 Creating a shared water conservation goal for all Singaporeans will help to make Singapore water-secure for the future.

-Martin Stavenhagen is a research associate for the Institute of Water Policy, Lee Kuan Yew School of Public Policy, whose research is on urban water demand management strategies.
+Martin Stavenhagen was a research associate at the Institute of Water Policy, Lee Kuan Yew School of Public Policy, National University of Singapore.
 Joost Buurman and Cecilia Tortajada are senior research fellows at the same institute.